Niels Diffrient

-Niels Diffrient (September 6, 1928 – June 8, 2013) was an American industrial designer.
+Niels Diffrient (6 September 1928 – 8 June 2013) was an American industrial designer.
 Diffrient focused mainly on ergonomic seating, and his most well known designs are the Freedom and Liberty chairs, manufactured by Humanscale.

 Biography

 Diffrient was born in 1928 in a farmhouse near Star, Mississippi.

 During the Great Depression his family relocated to Detroit, where Diffrient attended Cass Technical High School.
 He then attended Wayne State University, and finally Cranbrook Academy of Art, where he received a Bachelor of Fine Arts in architecture and excelled as an outstanding student, winning the First Medal in Design three of his four years there.

 While in Italy on a Fulbright Scholarship in 1954, Diffrient went to work in the studio of the great architect Marco Zanuso, where he assisted with the design of an award-winning Borletti sewing machine.

 Upon arriving back in the United States in 1955, Diffrient joined Dreyfuss Associates in their Pasadena offices, and spent the next few decades revolutionizing American industrial design through his development of interiors and corporate identity for American Airlines planes, the landmark Princess telephone, the Polaroid SX-70 camera, and tractor operator cabs for John Deere.
 In 1980 after 25 years with Henry Dreyfuss Associates, Diffrient left to start his own independent practice, establishing a design studio in Ridgefield, Connecticut which he shared with his second wife, tapestry artist Helena Hernmarck.

 In his career, which lasted over a half century, Diffrient designed every type of equipment, as well as computers, exhibits, trucks, airplane interiors and corporate identity programs.
 He has also been broadly published in the field of design and human factors, most notably as co-author of the three-volume publication, Humanscale, in 1974 and 1981.
 He is credited with pioneering the use of ergonomics, or what he called human factors engineering, in dozens of office furniture designs.

 Additionally, Niels spent time as adjunct Professor of Design at UCLA for eight years and was a visiting critic at the Yale University School of Architecture for two years.

-Articles about him and his work have appeared in to name a few.
+Articles about him and his work have appeared in Time, Fortune, Business Week and The New York Times to name a few.

-Diffrient died on June 8, 2013 at his home in Ridgefield, Connecticut.
+Diffrient died on 8 June 2013 at his home in Ridgefield, Connecticut.